 The rise of corporate disruption through innovation has been a topic of discussion for several years.

-Companies like Netflix, tech giants Apple and Amazon, and Uber have gone from hungry startup companies to global giants by shaking up their respective industries with new technologies and ideas.
+Tech giants like Apple, Amazon, and Uber have gone from hungry startup companies to global giants by shaking up their respective industries with new technologies and ideas.

 These disruptors are also far from outliers — the average age of S&P 500 corporations will fall by 50% to just 12 years old by 2027.
 This means that innovation is crucial, and established corporations are feeling the pressure to change.

-It’s little wonder then that C-suites are quickly prioritising expansion, with 52% of executives naming business building a top-3 (or higher) priority for growth.
-With the need for innovation as a means for growth, it’s no surprise that corporate venturing is on the rise.
+It is little wonder then that C-suites are quickly prioritising expansion, with 52% of executives naming business building a top-3 (or higher) priority for growth.
+With the need for innovation as a means for growth, it is no surprise that corporate venturing is on the rise.

 What is Corporate Venturing?